 Your pets may be fluffy, but during the winter months, they could use some extra insulation.
 Pet jackets aren’t just adorable — they’re practical, too.
 Pet outwear provides an additional layer of warmth during cold weather that will help to keep your pet nice and toasty.
 It’s an especially good idea for small dogs who don’t have a lot of body fat or fur to naturally keep them warm.
 Check out some options here from Chewy.com.

 Speaking of extra warmth, pets love blankets just as much as we do in the wintertime.
-Make sure your furbabies have a comfortable, warm spot to rest by providing them with additional blankets or sheets when the temperature drops.
-Bundle up your pets, make yourself some tea and settle in for some cozy time at home.
+Make sure your fur-babies have a comfortable, toasty spot to rest.
+Offer your pet extra blankets or sheets, make yourself some tea, and settle in for some cozy time at home.

 Let Their Fur Grow